karthikmca39/Resideohackathon/README.md

 In a nutshell:
 * The ESP32 has a MQTT connection with Azure IoT Core
-* Every 10 seconds the power/occupancy/temperature measurements are sent to Azure.
+* Every 1 seconds the power/occupancy/temperature measurements are sent to Azure.
 This happens 8640 times a day (6 times per minute).
-* These measurements are stored in Cosmos
+* These measurements are stored in Azure Hot storage(SQL)
 * Once a day, all readings from the previous day are archived to SQL
-* A GraphQL API (hosted on Lambda) exposes the data stored in Cosmos
+* A GraphQL API (hosted on Lambda) exposes the data stored in Azure Hot storage(SQL)
 * Machine learning will gradually learn about your home as things turn on and off
 * Machine learning uses that data to determine what devices are on and off
 * Have a simple app to visualize the data and analyze trends over time